Here are some resources that may help:

 For companies small or large that find themselves temporarily cash-flow challenged or completely overwhelmed with debt from traditional bank loans or Merchant Cash Advances, we can help!

-At The Lane Law Firm, our experienced business debt relief team will explore every option available to resolve your business debt while protecting your interests.
+At The Lane Law Firm, our experienced debt relief team will explore every option available to resolve your business debt while protecting your interests.
 Whether it’s a traditional business loan, supplier lawsuit, or Merchant Cash Advance, our team will help you create a strategy that works best for your specific financial situation.

 If you are overwhelmed with debt and can't keep up with your mortgage, car payments, and/or other payments, personal bankruptcy may be your best option.
-Its consequences are long-lasting and far-reaching, so before you accept the "one-size-fits-all" approach most bankruptcy firms employ, consider all alternatives and then pursue bankruptcy as a last resort only if it truly is the best option for your unique situation.
+Its consequences are long-lasting and far-reaching, so before you accept the "one-size-fits-all" approach most firms employ, consider all alternatives and then pursue it as a last resort only if it truly is the best option for your unique situation.

-People who follow the bankruptcy rules receive a discharge — a court order that says they don’t have to repay certain debts.
+People who follow the rules receive a discharge — a court order that says they don’t have to repay certain debts.
 However, bankruptcy information (both the date of the filing and the later date of discharge) stays on a credit report for up to 10 years and can make it challenging to obtain new credit, buy a home, get life insurance, or sometimes get a job.
-Still, bankruptcy is a legal procedure that offers a fresh start for people who have gotten into financial difficulty and can't satisfy their debts.
+Still, it is a legal procedure that offers a fresh start for people who have gotten into financial difficulty and can't satisfy their debts.

 There are two main types of personal bankruptcy: Chapter 13 and Chapter 7.
-Each must be filed in federal bankruptcy court.
-Which bankruptcy chapter is best depends on many factors such as income, expenses, types of debts,
+Each must be filed in federal court.
+Which chapter is best depends on many factors such as income, expenses, types of debts,

 In Chapter 13, the court approves a repayment plan that allows you to use your future income to pay off your debts over three to five years rather than surrender any property.
 After you make all the payments under the plan, you receive a discharge of your debts.

 A Chapter 7 is the type of bankruptcy that allows an individual to eliminate debts quickly and move forward with a fresh start in a period of months.
-Chapter 7 bankruptcy sells your non-exempt property (most people in Texas have very little non-exempt property, if any) to pay your creditors.
+Chapter 7 sells your non-exempt property (most people in Texas have very little non-exempt property, if any) to pay your creditors.
 It provides the fastest elimination of debt, but is not as good for asset protection.
 If you need quick debt relief, Chapter 7 may be for you.

 Both types of personal bankruptcy may get rid of unsecured debts and stop foreclosures, repossessions, garnishments